 Are There Unknown Benefits to CBD?

 We do know that pure CBD affects the endocannabinoid system (ECS) by inducing the production of our natural endocannabinoids such as anandamide.
-CBD also interacts with other internal systems affecting how our bodies experience pain and stress.
+CBD also interacts with other internal systems that affect how our bodies experience pain and stress.
 Scientists have learned that our ECS and some other systems not only respond to the cannabinoids we naturally produce but also to certain phytocannabinoids found in some plants.

 A new study finds that CBD, or cannabidiol, is "remarkably effective" at killing bacteria, at least in a test tube, the researchers in the new study said.
 The results showed that CBD had antibiotic effects against a number of so-called Gram-positive bacteria, including types of staph and strep bacteria, as well as strains that had become resistant to other antibiotic drugs.
 Still, the results are very preliminary, and people should absolutely not self-treat infections with CBD at this time, the researchers said.